-The Guide describes the ascent as being eight miles long.
+From Saint Michel, the Guide describes the ascent over the mountains as being eight miles long.
 There were two main routes which led to the summit of the Cize Pass, (Portibus Ciserei).
 One led to the peak of Monte Astobiscar and the other following the valley of the Nive via Valcarlos, named after the location where Charlemagne’s army was encamped while Roland and the Frankish rearguard were being ambushed by the Saracen force at Roncevaux.

 The routes met at the Cize Pass, below the mountain where Charlemagne had planted his legendary cross as he began his Spanish expedition.
 The Guide declares that from the summit the panorama included views which extended as far as the English Channel to the north and the Atlantic Ocean to the west.
 Just below was the valley and site of the battle of Roncevaux, (Runcievallis) where a monastery and substantial hospital (Hospitale Rotolandi), a dependency of the abbey of Conques cared for pilgrims.